theViz343/drone-route-planning/README.md

 5. Go to PycharmProjects folder, then to the drone-route-mapping folder and make the setup.sh file executable.
 6. run the setup file.

+All plots are tested on maharashtra shapefile.\

-Run main.py to see plots\
+Run main.py to see plots with clustering\
+Run vrp.py to see solutions of VRP on all clusters\

 Try to play with the parameters to get different results